pingidentity/terraform-provider-pingfederate/docs/resources/kerberos_realm_settings.md

 - `debug_log_output` (Boolean) Reference to the default logging.
 - `force_tcp` (Boolean) Reference to the default security.
 - `key_set_retention_period_mins` (Number) The key set retention period in minutes.
-When 'retainPreviousKeysOnPasswordChange' is set to true for a realm, this setting determines how long keys will be retained after a password change occurs.
-If this field is omitted in a PUT request, the default of 610 minutes is applied.
+When 'retain_previous_keys_on_password_change' is set to true for a realm, this setting determines how long keys will be retained after a password change occurs.
+If this field is omitted in a PUT request, the default of `610` minutes is applied.

 ## Import